Cornell literary societies: Adelphi

+Curtis Society

+The George William Curtis Literary Society, or Curtis Society, named for the transcendentalist writer and orator George William Curtis, was founded on October 10, 1872.
+The Curtis was the first of the Cornell literary societies to admit women.
+The Curtis census during the fall of 1880 was about the same as the Cornell Club, the new debate forum.
+Each mustered about fifteen students.
+An example of Curtis’s debate would be the November 1880 exercise: "Resolved, that suffrage be extended to women."
+The next month, Hidesabro Saze lectured on Japan.
+The following term, the Curtis provided new formats, such as the presentation of papers on a common topic like "The Contrast between Germany and Italy."
+When conducting these exercises, the members would also perform music from the cultures featured.
+The members also conducted mock trials.

+The society died out in October 1881.
+Among its members was the jurist Wilmot Moses Smith, who co-wrote the lyrics to Far Above Cayuga's Waters, Cornell's alma mater.
+On December 7, 1893, the name (but not the society itself) was resurrected when a group of undergraduates formed the Curtis Debating Club with separate organizations for sophomores, juniors, and seniors, and a combined membership of 75 men.
+Eventually, an overall Cornell Union was established to coordinate all of the debating clubs.

 Irving Literary Society

 Cornell's first literary society was the Irving Literary Association, later the Irving Literary Society.
 It held its first business meeting in Room No. 4, Cascadilla Place, on October 20, 1868, some thirteen days after Cornell University opened its doors.
 It was named after the New York-born writer and historian Washington Irving.
 In 1884, three years before its final demise, the Ithaca Daily Democrat lamented its decline under mechanical and engineering students pursuing technical interests in the mid-1880s.

+Johnsonian Society

+The Samuel Johnson Society or Johnsonian Society was named in honor of Samuel Johnson.
+It was founded in 1870 and lasted until 1872.

+Lowell Society

+Founded in 1871, the James Russell Lowell Society was named in honor of James Russell Lowell.

-The Philaletheian Society
+Philaletheian Society

 The Philaletheian was founded on November 1, 1868, with Dudley W. Rhodes as its first president.
 Rhodes went on to become the valedictorian of Cornell's first graduating class.
 Unlike the Irving and Curtis societies, the Philaletheian limited its membership to men.
-On December 18, 1868, it conducted Cornell's first public exhibition at the Aurora Street Methodist Episcopal Church, where they debated, "Resolved, that a two-thirds majority of the Supreme Court should be necessary to annul an Act of Congress."
+On December 18, 1868, it held Cornell's first public exhibition at the Aurora Street Methodist Episcopal Church, where they debated, "Resolved, that a two-thirds majority of the Supreme Court should be necessary to annul an Act of Congress."

-In the autumn of 1878, the Philaletheian changed its name (derived from the Greek word meaning "lover of truth") to the Cornell Debating Club.
-Its members decided that as its activities were exclusively concentrated on debate, a classical name was no longer appropriate.
+In the autumn of 1878, the Philaletheian changed its name, derived from the Greek word meaning "lover of truth", to the Cornell Debating Club.
+Its members decided that, as its activities were exclusively concentrated on debate, a classical name was no longer appropriate.
 The society ceased to exist in 1885.